Nagarco/angular-recipe-app/README.md

 ## Features

-The Angular Recipe App includes the following features:
+The Angular Recipe App covers the following topics:
  * Structural Directives:
    - **ngIf**: Used to conditionally render elements based on a condition.
    - **ngFor**: Used to iterate over a collection and render elements.